Offshore Trusts for Entrepreneurs

 Request a Consultation

 While the equity is illiquid, it carries some natural protection.
 A creditor who obtains a personal judgment against the entrepreneur cannot easily seize a membership interest in a private operating company.
-Charging order protection limits the creditor to a lien on distributions, not access to the underlying assets.
+Charging order protection—a court-ordered lien that redirects LLC distributions to the creditor without giving the creditor management control—limits the creditor to waiting for distributions.
 Forcing a sale of a minority interest in a private company is impractical.
 The entrepreneur’s wealth is concentrated, but the concentration itself discourages collection.

 Where the Liability Comes From

-Entrepreneurs accumulate personal liability exposure from sources that do not affect salaried employees or passive investors.
+Entrepreneurs face personal liability from sources that employees and passive investors never encounter.

 Co-founder and investor disputes are the most common.
 A former co-founder who left the company early may claim a larger equity share.
 An investor may allege misrepresentation in fundraising materials.
 A board member may file a derivative action.
 These claims name the entrepreneur individually and can survive the entity structure.

 Early-stage personal exposure lingers long after the business matures.
 Many entrepreneurs signed personal guarantees on office leases, equipment financing, or credit lines during the startup phase.
 Some operated as sole proprietors or single-member LLCs before formalizing the entity structure.
-Liabilities from that period attach to the entrepreneur personally.
+Liabilities from that period attach personally and do not expire when the business grows.

 Employment and regulatory claims can name the founder individually.
 Wage and hour violations, discrimination claims, and certain tax obligations reach the responsible person, not just the business entity.

-Offshore trust planning is strongest when completed during a stable operating period, well before any exit is on the horizon.
-A Cook Islands trust funded during that window faces no fraudulent transfer challenge.
+Offshore trust planning for entrepreneurs is strongest when the trust is established during a stable operating period, well before any exit is on the horizon.
+A Cook Islands trust funded during that window faces no fraudulent transfer challenge because no creditor exists at the time of transfer.
 The Cook Islands imposes a one-year statute of limitations on fraudulent transfer claims, measured from the date of each transfer.

 Entrepreneurs who wait until an acquisition or buyout is underway face a narrower window.
 Funding a trust while actively negotiating a sale is not automatically fraudulent, but the timing will draw scrutiny if a creditor later challenges the transfer.
 The stronger position is to have the trust established and funded with initial assets well before the exit process begins.
 Sale proceeds then flow into an existing, seasoned structure rather than a newly created one.

 Post-claim planning remains available if a dispute has already surfaced.
-A Jones clause in the trust deed preserves a payment pathway for the specific existing creditor, mitigating fraudulent transfer risk and providing a contempt defense.
-The trade-offs are a higher risk of contempt and a weaker negotiating position, but for liquid assets, the protection remains meaningful.
+A Jones clause in the trust deed authorizes the trustee to pay the specific existing creditor under defined conditions, mitigating fraudulent transfer exposure and providing a contempt defense if a U.S. court orders the settlor to repatriate assets.
+The trade-offs are a higher risk of contempt proceedings and a weaker negotiating position compared to pre-claim planning, but for liquid assets, the protection remains meaningful.

 What Goes Into the Trust